-9.1 ALCOHOL
+8.1 ALCOHOL

-9.1.1 Excessive Amounts: Any one (1) resident age 21 or older cannot possess more than one (1) 12 pack of beer, or one (1) liter of wine, or one (1) liter of maximum) in their room or apartment at one time.
+8.1.1 Excessive Amounts: Any one (1) resident age 21 or older cannot possess more than one (1) 12 pack of beer, or one (1) liter of wine, or one (1) liter of maximum) in their room or apartment at one time.
 For example, in a double room or apartment (where two (2) residents are present and both are age 21 or older), the maximum quantity of alcohol allowed is a 24 pack of beer, or two (2) liters of wine or two (2) liters of liquor (80 proof maximum) in their room or apartment at one time.
 In a quad room or apartment (where four (4) residents are present and all four (4) are age 21 or older), the maximum quantity of alcohol allowed is a 48 pack of beer, or four (4) liters of wine or four (4) liters of liquor (80 proof maximum) in the room or apartment at one time.
-These amounts are restricted to personaluse.
+These amounts are restricted to personal use.

-9.1.2 Common Source: Alcohol containers and paraphernalia (tables used for beer and/or water pong, funnels, kegs of any size, games or other items that promote the consumption of alcohol.) are prohibited and may be disposed of or confiscated.
+8.4n2mon Source: Participating in flip cup, beer or water pong, or any other organized games intended for the rapid personal consumption of alcohol is prohibited.
+Alcohol containers and paraphernalia (tables used for beer and/or water pong, funnels, kegs of any size, games or other items that promote the consumption of alcohol.) are prohibited and may be disposed of or confiscated.

-9.2 Cannabis
+8.2 Cannabis